$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Further remarks

-In \cite{EKS}, Erbar-Kuwada-Sturm introduced a new definition of the curvature-dimension condition on metric-measure spaces, called the entropic curvature-dimension condition.
-By \cite{EKS}, we say that the entropic curvature-dimension condition, denoted by $CD_{\rm Ent}(K, N)$, holds if the Boltzmann entropy ${\rm Ent}$ satisfies
+\brmq In \cite{EKS}, Erbar-Kuwada-Sturm introduced a new definition of the curvature-dimension condition on metric-measure spaces, called the entropic curvature-dimension condition.
+By \cite{EKS}, we say that the entropic curvature-dimension condition, denoted by $CD_{\rm Ent}(K, m)$, holds if the Boltzmann entropy ${\rm Ent}$ satisfies

 where $K\in \mathbb{R}$, $N\geq n$ are two constants.
-As was pointed out in \cite{EKS}, when $M$ is a complete Riemannian manifold, the $CD_{\rm Ent}(K, N)$ is equivalent to the $CD(K, N)$-condition.
+As was pointed out in \cite{EKS}, when $M$ is a complete Riemannian manifold, the $CD_{\rm Ent}(K, m)$ is equivalent to the $CD(K, m)$-condition.

-The purpose of this section is to prove the $W$-entropy inequalities for the geodesic flow, the gradient flows as well as the Langevin deformation of flows on the Wasserstein space over complete Riemannian manifolds with Erbar-Kawada-Sturm's $CD_{\rm Ent}(K, N)$ condition.
-This might bring some new insights to the study of geometric analysis on non smooth metric measure spaces.
+Based on Erbar-Kuwada-Sturm's new definition of the entropic curvature-dimension condition $CD_{\rm Ent}(K, m)$, we can also prove the $W$-entropy inequalities for the geodesic flow, the gradient flow as well as the Langevin deformation of flows (of the Bolztmann-Shannon entropy) on the Wasserstein space over complete Riemannian manifolds.
+More precisely, we have the following